About Anne

 About Raspberry

 Upright, self-fruitful, usually thorny shrubs that don’t require staking or support.
 Clusters of five-petaled white flowers with yellow anthers give way to flavorful fruit.
 Red or yellow raspberries spread by suckering underground; black raspberries spread when the tips reach the ground.
-Note: black raspberries should not be planted near any other color of raspberries nor near blackberries.
+Note: black raspberries should not be planted near any other color of raspberries nor near blackberries to avoid a virus spread.

 Pot Size & Price